mariaaxime/poodr/README.md

 A class should do the smallest possible useful thing.

 #### 2.2.1.
-An Example Application: Bycicles and Gears
+An Example Application: Bicycles and Gears

-A class consists of eveything it directly implements plus everything it inherits.
+A class consists of everything it directly implements plus everything it inherits.

 #### 2.2.2.
 Why Single Responsibility Matters